PHOTOS BY MICHAEL PIAZZA

 The Moody’s team buys whole animals and uses as much of each animal as possible.
 Moody’s meat is all domestic, preferably local and heritage breed, if available, and much of the pork is Berkshire pork.
 “We want to be sustainable, as local as possible,” Smith says.
 “I wanted to create a space that features, as best as possible, local artisans.
 We try to have everything have a purpose or a story behind it.”
 Once the meats are ready, they might become the centerpiece of a charcuterie plate, alongside a housemade paté, a selection of mostly domestic cheeses, and accompaniments ranging from olives and cornichons to candied pepitas.
 Or, meat might be sliced and stuffed into a sandwich, perhaps served alongside some truffle potato chips, fried in local grass-fed beef fat (these are popular enough that they usually run out during lunch), or with a spicy pepper or pickled green tomato.
 For breakfast, there are lovely sandwiches with soft golden egg curds piled onto a fresh English muffin, with melted cheese and the meat of your choice (the thick-cut bacon, with its distinct smoky flavor, is highly recommended).
 At one table, a woman sneaks a bite of her companion’s breakfast sandwich, chews thoughtfully, and says approvingly, “We should come here for lunch.”

-Cristin Nelson is a freelance food writer whose recipes and writings have appeared in publications including The Boston Globe, Vegetarian Times, and Edible Boston.
-Cristin also writes The Four Seasonings, a blog about seasonal eating.
+CRISTIN NELSON is a freelance food and travel writer whose words, recipes and photos have appeared in publications including The Boston Globe, Vegetarian Times and Chickpea Magazine.
 She lives in Boston with her husband and her enthusiastic appetite.